paketo-buildpacks/paketo-website/content/docs/howto/php.md

 #### Override Default FPM Configuration
-Users can provide FPM configuration by providing a configuration file in the application source directory under `.php.fpm.d/*.conf`.
+Users can provide FPM configuration by providing a configuration file in the application source directory under `<app-directory>/.php.fpm.d/*.conf`.

 User-provided configuration will be considered the highest precedence source of configuration, and should be provided in an `.ini` compliant format in order to be considered by PHP FPM.

 ### Configure the web directory
-The top-level directory for the web servers to find files to serve can be set via the web directory.
-For the `httpd` and `nginx` server cases can be overwritten from the default of `htdocs` via the `BP_PHP_WEB_DIR` environment variable at build-time.
+The top-level directory where a web server finds files to serve is the _web directory_.
+In the PHP buildpack, when the web server is HTTPD or NGINX, the web directory defaults to `htdocs.` When the web server is the PHP built-in server, the web directory defaults to `/workspace`.

-For the PHP built-in server case, the default web directory is the `/workspace`, but this can also be overrwritten with the `BP_PHP_WEB_DIR` environment variable.
-The PHP built-in server will only pass detection if a `*.php` file is found inside of the web directory.
+In all cases, the default web directory can be overridden by setting the `BP_PHP_WEB_DIR` environment variable at build-time.
+The value provided should be a path relative to the application root.

-In all cases, the web directory path should be provided relative to the application directory root.
+Note: The PHP built-in server will only pass detection if a `*.php` file is found inside of the web directory.

 {{< code/copyable >}}
   pack build my-app --buildpack paketo-buildpacks/php \